 Even if you are the biggest geek in the world, your product will bite the dust if you do not know your numbers.

 Technology is cool but numbers are cooler.
 Especially, when you understand how they can swell your bank balance.

 Get over your fear of spreadsheets and start building a simple business plan with more emphasis on numbers.
-They are the ones guiding your business to the right path.
+They are the ones guiding your business on the right path.

 Here is how you can create a simple business plan (i will place more importance to the financial aspect.
 I have never been too good with theory).

-Create two spreadsheets called as accounting ledger and financial plan.
+Create two spreadsheets – accounting ledger and financial plan.

 The accounting ledger you will update every time you do an expense or get a payment (till you hire an accountant).

 The Financial plan is the spreadsheet, where you segregate all your accounting month wise. i.e, you put in the estimated cost – income for every month for the next 6 months.

 I have used a simple spreadsheet for the last 3 years to project the finances of my business.